dayne/dayne.github.com/bio/projects.md

 Summary of key projects and roles I have lead as either a primary investigator (PI), as a co-PI, or been the leading project manager of the project.

 ### Primary Investigator (PI):
+* 2021-2024: Alaska Regional Collaboration for Technology, Innovation and Commercialization (ARCTIC) II.
+The ARCTIC II project expanded the existing program with the development of Community Innovation Network in Alaska.
+  * Lead the development & implimentation of the grant.
+  * Program lead for a
+* 2019-2022: Eielson Resiliency Microgrid & Research Data Archive
+  * Lead the UAF team to support the Eaton Corporation's project to deply an advanced metering system on the Eielson Air Force base to detect, understand, and develop ways to dealw ith power quality issues.
 * 2010-2016: Susitna-Watana Hydroelectric Project Geospatial data management.
   * Lead GINA team in supporting the Alaska Energy Authority in creating a geospatial collaboration platform and distribution platform for large and complex geospatial datasets.
 * 2017-2018: Susitna-Watana Hydroelectric Cumulative data archive and distribution project.